Viola Dana: Film career

 With the stage name of Viola Dana, she entered films in 1910, including A Christmas Carol (1910).
 Her first motion picture was made at a former Manhattan (New York) riding academy on West 61st Street.
 The stalls had been transformed to dressing rooms.
 Dana became a star with the Edison Manufacturing Company, working at their studio in the Bronx.
 She fell in love with Edison director John Hancock Collins, and they married in 1915.
 Dana's success in Collins's Edison features such as Children of Eve (1915) and The Cossack Whip (1916) encouraged producer B.A.
-Rolfe to offer the couple lucrative contracts with his company, Rolfe Photoplays, which released through Metro Pictures Corporation.
+Rolfe to offer the couple lucrative contracts with his company, Rolfe Photoplays, which was released through Metro Pictures Corporation.
 Dana and Collins accepted Rolfe's offer in 1916 and made several films for Rolfe/Metro, notably The Girl Without a Soul and Blue Jeans (both 1917).
 Rolfe closed his New York-area studio in the face of the 1918 flu pandemic and sent most of his personnel to California.
 Dana left before Collins, who was finishing work at the studio; however, Collins contracted influenza and died in a New York hotel room on October 23, 1918.

 Dana remained in California acting for Metro throughout the 1920s, but her popularity gradually waned.
 One of her latter roles was in Frank Capra's first film for Columbia Pictures, That Certain Thing (1928).
 She retired from the screen in 1929.
 Her final screen credits are roles in Two Sisters (1929), One Splendid Hour (1929), and with her sister Leonie Flugrath, better known as Shirley Mason (years earlier she had appeared with her older sister, Edna Flugrath, in the 1923 film The Social Code), in The Show of Shows (1929).
 By the time she made her final film appearance in 1933, she had appeared in over 100 films.
 She briefly came out of retirement to appear in her first and only television role in a small part on Lux Video Theatre in 1956.

 More than 50 years after her retirement from the screen, Dana appeared in the Kevin Brownlow/David Gill documentary series Hollywood (1980), discussing her career as a silent film star during the 1920s.
 Footage from the interview was used in the later documentary series Buster Keaton: A Hard Act to Follow (1987) from the same team.